niemopen/niem-naming-design-rules/ndr-v6.0-psd01.md

 ```
 <figcaption><a name="fig4-26">Figure 4-26: Example complex type definition with complex content (CCC type)</a></figcaption>

-Every CCC type contains an [augmentation point element](#def).
+Every CCC type contains an [<span class="termRef">augmentation point element</span>](#def-augmentation-point-element).
 This is an abstract element declaration in the same namespace, having the same name as the type which contains it, with the final "Type" replaced with "AugmentationPoint".
-Because it is abstract, an [augmentation point element](#def) cannot appear in a message; it is only a placeholder for element substitution.
-For example, `nc:PersonAugmentationPoint` is the [augmentation point element](#def) for `nc:PersonType`.
+Because it is abstract, an [<span class="termRef">augmentation point element</span>](#def-augmentation-point-element) cannot appear in a message; it is only a placeholder for element substitution.
+For example, `nc:PersonAugmentationPoint` is the [<span class="termRef">augmentation point element</span>](#def-augmentation-point-element) for `nc:PersonType`.

 ```
 <xs:element name="PersonAugmentationPoint" abstract="true">